Why does DevOps recommend shift left testing principles?

 Early and Continuous Testing

-Shift-Left testing integrates testing directly into the development process, with developers running unit and integration tests as they write code.
+Shift-Left testing integrates testing directly into the development process, with unit testing and integration testing utilized by developers as they write code.
 This ensures that defects are caught early.
 To understand how early unit and integration testing can make a difference to your testing workflows, read this article on end-to-end vs integration testing.

 Incorporating automated testing into the continuous integration (CI) pipeline is also critical for ensuring code quality at every stage of development.
 Automated tests run with every code change, giving teams instant feedback and allowing them to quickly address any defects.
 This continuous and automated approach keeps overheads lower for manual testing, accelerates the development process and ensures software is properly tested across environments without human intervention.